 Another tip for handling campaigns for online activities is to map the Salesforce Campaign Type to NULL.
 To do this, first create a channel in the Marketo Measure app titled NULL as demonstrated in the image below.
 This is found in the Marketo Measure app under the Create Channels section.
 This will be helpful in case a campaign that should not be synced is synced accidentally.
 It is easy to find the campaign and correct the sync status by looking at everything bucketed under NULL.

-Once you have edited and updated the spreadsheet with your custom rules, the next step is to recreate this channel mapping in the Marketo Measure app–you won’t actually upload a spreadsheet for offline channels.
+Once you’ve edited and updated the spreadsheet with your custom rules, the next step is to recreate this channel mapping in the Marketo Measure app–you won’t actually upload a spreadsheet for offline channels.
 Rather, you will enter the information in the picklist boxes as displayed in the image below.
 This is found by clicking Offline Channels under the Channels section.

 Want to determine when a Salesforce Campaign Type gets pulled down into Marketo Measure channel mapping?
 Simply go to Setup > Campaigns > Fields > Type.
 You can then see which values are in the picklist, and which are inactive.
 Inactive ones won’t show up as a selectable type in our “Offline Channels” section.
 Please note, this process can take anywhere from a few minutes up to 48 hours.